isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    handles the Relay Agent Information Source Port sub-option in a received message, remembers the UDP port, and sends back a reply to the same relay agent using this UDP port.

+-  *Captive-Portal Identification in DHCP and Router Advertisements (RAs)*, `RFC 8910
+   <https://tools.ietf.org/html/rfc8910>`__: The Kea server can configure both v4
+   and v6 versions of the captive portal options.

 -  *IPv6-Only Preferred Option for DHCPv4*, `RFC 8925
    <https://tools.ietf.org/html/rfc8925>`__: The Kea